-Presenting an interview with talented French collage artist; Bill Noir.
+Presenting an interview with French collage artist; Bill Noir.

 Where did your journey into art begin ?
 Have you been creating since a young age ?